Explore the Agenda

 8:30 am Strengthening Scope 3 Data Collection to Equip Contractors with Usable, Accurate Reporting

-Vice President of Sustainable Services, Holder Construction Group
+Vice President, Sustainable Services, Holder Construction Group

 • Defining which Scope 3 inputs matter most by breaking down fuel, equipment and material emissions so trades understand exactly what data is required and why